abdulazizasiri/Java-Spring/Udacity-Course/Core_3_Web_Services/README.md

 Eureka is an open source service registry that Netflix has created and made open source.

 Spring has incorporated Eureka into Spring Cloud, making it even easier to stand up a Eureka server.

+Eureka consists of a server and a client-side component.
+The server component will be the registry in which all the microservices register their availability.
+The microservices use the Eureka client to register; once the registration is complete, it notifies the server of its existence.

+### Features

+<code> Spring data rest </code> :

+- makes it easy to expose microservices

+- No tedious boilerplate code

+- No need for @RestController  and @RequestMapping

+- SDR (in short for Spring data rest), is built on top of Spring Data Repositories

+- Export as REST resources

+### How it works (SDR)

+- When the application starts up, it locates all Spring data repositories

+- It creates an endpoint that matches the entity name

+- Append an 'S' in the entity name

+- Automatically exposes CRUS operations as restful apis over HTTP

+In a nutshell,

+So how does Spring Data Rest work?

+1- At application startup, Spring Data Rest finds all of the spring data repositories

+2- Then, Spring Data Rest creates an endpoint that matches the entity name

+3- Next, Spring Data Rest appends an S to the entity name in the endpoint

+4- Lastly, Spring Data Rest exposes CRUD (Create, Read, Update, and Delete) operations as RESTful APIs over HTTP